KristaRutz/best-restaurants/README.md

 #### 3/18 Work from Home Summary
 - To Do List Edit and Delete with Entity
 - Best Restaurants
+- Struggles:
-- Struggles: Printing list of items on the category's detail page, Routing with id numbers for views for reviews/object types passed between different controllers and views, adding review to restaurant and returning to restaurant details page
+  - Printing list of items on the category's detail page (the lists were initialized to empty, and never filled)
+  - Routing with id numbers for views for reviews/object types passed between different controllers and views
+  - adding review to restaurant and returning to restaurant details page
+  - Networking error?
+Things not adding to database, then appeared all at once

 _README under construction_
 <!-- _Detailed desc w/ purpose/usage, what does, motivation to create, why exists, other info for users/developers to have_ -->